-Contrary to Appellants' assertion (Br.22), Infuse (and each of its components) is subject to device-specific requirements-namely, the requirements imposed by the FDA when it granted premarket approval to the device.
+Assuming that which must (yet cannot) be proven, Appellants argue that "the general federal regulatory requirements applicable to this case do not satisfy the first step of the Riegel test because they are not device-specific."
+Br.22.
+But Infuse (and each of its components) is subject to device-specific requirements-namely, the requirements imposed by the FDA when it granted premarket approval to the device.
 See Riegel, 552 U.S. at 322.
 Those preemptive requirements-which dictate, inter alia, the device's design and labeling-remain in force as long as the device is marketed.
-Thus, there is no basis for Appellants' assertion that "Medtronic's post-PMA conduct is governed by FDA regulations 'reflect[ing] entirely generic concerns about device regulation generally,' not federal requirements specific to the Infuse/LT-Cage device."
+Thus, there is no basis for Appellants' assertion that "Medtronic's post-PMA conduct is governed by FDA 'reflect[ing] regulations entirely generic about device concerns regulation generally,' not federal requirements specific to the Infuse/LT-

+Cage device."
 Br.
-24 (quoting Riegel, 552 U.S. at 322).8
+24 (quoting Riegel, 552 U.S. at 322).12